-• Course sizes have been reduced to a maximum of 16 students to maintain social distancing and keep everyone safe.
+• Course sizes have been reduced to maintain social distancing and keep everyone safe.

 • The introduction and advance courses will run as usual, but with some protective measurements carried out to keep students and staff safe.

-• The professional diploma courses: following UK schools & universities, we have adopted the ‘Blended Learning’ approach: All practical massage classes will be taught face to face.
+• The professional diploma courses: following UK schools & universities, we have adopted the following approach: All practical massage classes will be taught face to face.
 Some theory classes will be taught online, and some face to face.
 Students & staff alike will be required to use PPE kit.

-• You can see the full Learning Massage During Covid-19 plan below
+• You can see the full Learning Massage Approach during Covid-19 plan below

 • We are continuously assessing all the risks associated with Covid-19 virus.
 This document shows our plan in full details (Risk Assessment)